seigler/joshua.seigler.net/site/pages/now.md

 date: 2025-06-07
 ---

 I live in Southbridge, Massachusetts since 2022, with my wife Sara and our three cats.
 We're starting to get more integrated here.
 I'm about to start a new role, my third or fourth startup depending on how you count it.
 I'm active in [a local church](https://www.stmichaelorthodox.com/).
-I enjoy spicy food, board games, and peace.
+I recently changed my mind about olives (I like them now).

 ## Goals